HilscherAutomation/netPI-nodered-user-leds/README.md

 The image provided hereunder deploys a container with installed Debian, Node-RED and LED node to control the two orange user LEDs of a netPI.

-Base of this image builds the latest version of [debian:stretch](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and one extra node *LED* providing access to the two LEDs.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and one extra node *LED* providing access to the two LEDs.

 #### Container prerequisites